 Clear User Interface and Easy to Understand Data

-Users of mobile apps typically see data visualization in a context that reflects the app’s navigation.
-For example, it’s clear to the user that, if they visit a bank account balance page, the data displayed relates to income and outgoings.
+Mobile app users typically see data visualization in a context that reflects the app’s navigation.
+For example, it’s clear to the user that if they visit a bank account balance page, the data displayed relates to income and expenses.
 For that reason, it’s good practice to simplify graphs to the bare essentials, omitting elements such as graph titles, axis labels, and other support components that might be expected in a PC or web app.

 Figure #5 Minimalist mobile data visualization example

 Interested in more tips for UI design?
 Check out our article 7 Tips for Better UI Design

 Figure #6 Google Analytics mobile and desktop apps

 Depending on the screen orientation (portrait vs. landscape), designers should display different graphs to users.
 For example, a bar chart with a few data points may be more suitable for the portrait mode, whereas line charts would be preferable for the landscape mode.
 Also, as mentioned before, to fit mobile data visualization into smaller screen dimensions, graph designers can hide information from the user making it accessible when they hover or click on the graph element.
 These features make mobile devices a great place for interactive data visualization.

 For example, zooming on a line graph can show the user changes in data over specific periods of time, allowing for a finer-grained look at the data over the last hour, for example.
 Isolating a data point from a graph does not only offer access to more detailed information but may be used to include specific actions and features like sharing data via social media or email.
 In the images above, we can see how these best practices are implemented in Google Analytics mobile and desktop apps.
 The data visualization for “audience” in the mobile app is simpler and more condensed than the desktop app’s rendition.
 It includes only the most relevant information and hides additional details about the number of new users, sessions, page views — unlike the desktop app, which manages to present all this data on one page.